Ashrith1312-spec/_FitPulse-Health-Anomaly-Detection-from-Fitness-Devices_/Milestone 2/README.md

 Kurtosis

-These features provide a compact representation of physiological and activity-related behavior.
+These features provide an interpretable summary of physiological and activity-related behavior.

-Step 3: Feature Selection
+####  Step 3: Feature Selection

-Applied variance thresholding to remove low-variance and non-informative features.
+Applied variance thresholding to remove low-variance and non-informative features from the extracted feature set.

-Reduced the dimensionality of the extracted feature set while preserving relevant behavioral signals.
+Reduced feature dimensionality while preserving relevant behavioral information for downstream analysis.

-Step 4: Trend Modeling with Facebook Prophet
+####  Step 4: Temporal Trend Modeling

-Applied Facebook Prophet to model temporal and seasonal trends in the fitness data.
+Applied Facebook Prophet to model temporal and seasonal trends in heart rate, steps, and sleep duration data.

-Modeled daily and weekly seasonality for heart rate, steps, and sleep duration.
+Captured daily and weekly seasonality present in the dataset.

-Forecasted expected values for each metric over time.
+Generated forecasts representing expected behavioral patterns over time.

-Step 5: Residual and Deviation Analysis
+#### Step 5: Deviation and Residual Analysis

-Computed residuals as the difference between observed values and Prophet forecasts.
+Computed residuals as the difference between observed values and Prophet-generated forecasts.

-Residuals represent deviations from expected behavior and serve as indicators of unusual or abnormal patterns.
+Used residuals to identify deviations from expected behavior, serving as indicators of unusual or abnormal patterns.

-Generated visualizations of trends with confidence intervals and residual plots to support interpretability.
+Visualized trends with confidence intervals and corresponding residual plots.

-Step 6: Dimensionality Reduction
+#### Step 6: Dimensionality Reduction

-Applied Principal Component Analysis to reduce the high-dimensional feature space into two components.
+Applied Principal Component Analysis to project the high-dimensional feature space into two principal components.

-Enabled efficient visualization and clustering of user behavior patterns.
+Enabled effective visualization and interpretation of behavioral patterns.

-Step 7: Behavioral Pattern Clustering
+#### Step 7: Behavioral Pattern Clustering

-Applied unsupervised clustering techniques to identify behavioral groups:
+Applied unsupervised clustering techniques to group users based on behavioral similarity:

-KMeans clustering to group users with similar fitness behavior
+KMeans clustering to identify common behavioral groups

-DBSCAN clustering to identify dense clusters and detect atypical or anomalous users
+DBSCAN clustering to detect dense clusters and isolate atypical or anomalous behavior

-DBSCAN noise points were interpreted as atypical behavioral patterns.
+Interpreted DBSCAN noise points as indicators of atypical behavior.

-4. Tools Used
+#### 4. Tools Used

 Python: Core programming language